mweidner037/position-strings/README.md

 constructor(options?: { ID?: string })
 ```

-Constructs a new PositionSource.
+Constructs a new `PositionSource`.

-It is okay to share a single PositionSource between
+It is okay to share a single `PositionSource` between
 all documents (lists/text strings) in the same JavaScript runtime.

 For efficiency (shorter position strings),
 within each JavaScript runtime, you should not use
-more than one PositionSource for the same document (list/text string).
+more than one `PositionSource` for the same document (list/text string).
 An exception is if multiple logical users share the same runtime;
-we then recommend one PositionSource per user.
+we then recommend one `PositionSource` per user.

-_@param_ `options.ID` A unique ID for this PositionSource.
+_@param_ `options.ID` A unique ID for this `PositionSource`.
 Defaults to
 `IDs.random()`.

 If provided, `options.ID` must satisfy:

 - It is unique across the entire collaborative application, i.e.,
-  all PositionSources whose positions may be compared to ours.
+  all `PositionSource`s whose positions may be compared to ours.
 This
-  includes past PositionSources, even if they correspond to the same
+  includes past `PositionSource`s, even if they correspond to the same
   user/device.
 - It does not contain `','` or `'.'`.
 - The first character is lexicographically less than `'~'` (code point 126).